KentoNishi/Spotify-Controls/readme.md

 ![Screeenshot](images/screenshot.png)

 # About
-This extension lets you customize keyboard shortcuts for Spotify!
-In addition, a built in popup lets you control music from other tabs.
+This extension lets you customize and control keyboard shortcuts for Spotify!

 # Installation
 1. [Download](https://github.com/KentoNishi/Spotify-Controls/archive/master.zip) the file.